Shooter who attacked the CDC headquarters was a 30-year-old man from suburban Atlanta

 ATLANTA (AP) — Investigators identified a 30-year-old man from suburban Atlanta on Saturday as the person who opened fire on the U.S. Centers for Disease Control and Prevention, killing a police officer and spreading panic through the health agency and nearby Emory University.

-The Georgia Bureau of Investigation said the shooter Friday was Patrick Joseph White of Kennesaw, Georgia.
-Officer David Rose of the DeKalb County Police Department was shot and mortally wounded while responding.
+The Georgia Bureau of Investigation said the shooter was Patrick Joseph White of Kennesaw, Georgia.
+DeKalb County Police Officer David Rose was mortally wounded Friday while responding.
 No one else was hit, although police said four people reported to emergency rooms with symptoms of anxiety.
-Many CDC employees sought cover in their offices as bullets strafed the CDC's headquarters.
+Many CDC employees sought cover in their offices as bullets strafed the agency's headquarters.

 Police say White opened fire at the campus from across the street, leaving gaping bullet holes in windows and littering the sidewalk outside a CVS pharmacy with bullet casings.
 The attack prompted a massive law enforcement response to one of the nation’s most prominent public health institutions.

 At least four CDC buildings were hit, Director Susan Monarez said in a post on X, and dozens of impacts were visible from outside the campus.
-Images shared by employees showed bullet-pocked windows in multiple agency buildings where thousands of scientists and staff work on critical disease research.
+Images shared by employees showed bullet-pocked windows in offices where thousands of scientists and staff work on critical disease research.

-“We are deeply saddened by the tragic shooting at CDC’s Atlanta campus that took the life of officer David Rose,” Health and Human Services Secretary Robert F. Kennedy, Jr. said Saturday.
+The group also called for the resignation of Russell Vought, pointing to a video recorded before Trump appointed him Office of Management and Budget director with orders to dismantle much of the federal government.

-“We know how shaken our public health colleagues feel today.
-No one should face violence while working to protect the health of others,” his statement said.
+“We want the bureaucrats to be traumatically affected,” Vought said in the video, obtained by ProPublica and the research group Documented.
+“When they wake up in the morning, we want them to not want to go to work, because they are increasingly viewed as the villains.
+We want their funding to be shut down … We want to put them in trauma.”

 Hundreds of CDC staffers sheltered in place during the shooting and many couldn't leave for hours afterward on Friday as investigators interviewed witnesses and gathered evidence.
-The staff was told to work from home or take leave on Monday.
+The staff was encouraged to work from home Monday or take leave.

 CDC workers already faced uncertain futures due to funding cuts, layoffs and political disputes over their agency's mission.
 “Save the CDC” signs are common in some Atlanta-area neighborhoods, and a group of laid-off employees has been demanding action from elected officials to push back against the Trump administration's cuts.